betaflight/betaflight/docs/development/CodingStyle.md

 Code should work in theory as well as in practice.
 It should be based on sound mathematical, physical or computer science principles rather than just heuristics.
 This is important for test code too.
-Tests shall be based on such principles and real-world properties so they don't just test the current imlementation as it happens to be.
+Tests shall be based on such principles and real-world properties so they don't just test the current implementation as it happens to be.

 Guidelines not tramlines: guidelines are not totally rigid - they can be broken when there is good reason.